As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 – Safety Data Sheet

-This is the perfect product page for any essential oil.
-It even includes the safety data sheet and whether it is safe for kids, pregnant women, nursing mothers, and pups and ponies.
+Plant Therapy’s essential oil product page includes the safety data sheet and whether it is safe for kids, pregnant women, nursing mothers, pups, and ponies.

 6. Look for Any Mention of Additives

-Pure essential oils do not and should not contain any type of additives.
-They should not contain preservatives to prolong their shelf life, chemicals to boost their efficacy, or any other additional ingredient.
-They should contain 100% pure essential oil extract.
+Pure essential oils do not and should not contain any additives.
+They should not contain preservatives to prolong their shelf life, chemicals to boost their efficacy or any other additional ingredient.

 Reputed companies adhere to very stringent measures from start to finish.
-They choose plants from select growers and ensure that the harvesting and transportation to the steam distillery is carried out under proper conditions.
-The extract process and bottling are then carried out while maintaining optimum conditions and under very strict standards.
+They choose plants from select growers and ensure that the harvesting and transportation to the steam distillery are carried out under proper conditions.

-Essential oils that are extracted under such rigid quality control are 100% pure and will last for a long time.
+Essential oils extracted under such rigid quality control are 100% pure and will last a long time.
 They don’t need additives in the form of preservatives or boosting agents.

 8. Look for Third Party Testing

-Companies that get their essential oils tested by an independent, non-biased third party will proudly announce this on their website.
-It’s like the ultimate seal of approval.
-Buying from these companies is a safe bet.
+Companies that get their essential oils tested by reputable third-party organizations often proudly display this information on their website.
+It’s like the ultimate seal of approval and a strong indicator of product quality.

 9. Compare Prices Of Individual Essential Oils